-No automotive type of trailer, either mobile or immobile, hereafter put in place upon any land within the Town shall be occupied for living or business purposes for a period exceeding sixty (60) days in the aggregate in any one (l) year, except as provided for by General Laws Chapter 40A, Section 3.
+No automotive type of trailer, either mobile or immobile, hereafter put in place upon any land within the Town shall be occupied for living or business purposes for a period exceeding sixty (60) days in the aggregate in any one (1) year, except as provided for by General Laws Chapter 40A, Section 3.
 The Board of Appeals may permit the use of such a trailer, such permit to be issued for a period of not more than one (1) year.
+(Revised May 13, 2003)